DeveloPassion/website/README.md

 * Add "tslint-sonarts", to tslint.json once this is fixed: https://github.com/AdamLeBlanc/gatsby-plugin-ts-loader/issues/2
   * and adapt package.json tslint script
   * and remove tslint-npm.json
-* add keyboard support on services page (go from one block to the next): https://www.npmjs.com/package/react-hotkeys
+* add keyboard support on services page (go from one block to the next): https://www.npmjs.com/package/react-hotkeys)
 * Condense a bit (reduce top/bottom margins on desktop)
+* CSP: remove unsafe-inline on styles